-President Hrabowski has signed the Higher Education Presidents’ Commitment to Full Student Voter Participation, committing UMBC to a goal of full participation in elections by members of the campus community.
+President Emeritus Freeman A. Hrabowski, III signed the Higher Education Presidents’ Commitment to Full Student Voter Participation, committing UMBC to a goal of full participation in elections by members of the campus community.
 To help us reach this goal, take a few minutes to register to vote in Maryland or any other state using these tools.
 You also can confirm your registration or update your address.

 - Don’t know whether/where you’re registered in Maryland?
 Look it up here.

-- If you’re already registered but have moved since the last election, you can use the Maryland Voter Registration Application to change your address.
+- If you’re already registered but have moved since the last election, you can use the online voter registration system to change your address.

 In States Other than Maryland: